-With 1 billion monthly active users, 90% of whom follow at least one business profile in-app, Instagram’s popularity is on its rise.
-With the introduction of local business profiles, when companies can add their local business addresses, opening hours, contact information, and websites, Instagram has great potential to help local small businesses reach their target audience and promote the business online.
+With 1 billion monthly active users, 90% of whom follow at least one business profile in-app, Instagram’s popularity is irrefutable.
+With the introduction of local business profiles allowing companies can add their local business addresses, opening hours, contact information, and websites, Instagram has great potential to help local small businesses reach their target audience and promote the business online.

 Why promote your local small business with Instagram?